PanJi-0/scmrelax/README.md

 - Liao, Shi and Zheng (2025): "Relaxed balancing for synthetic control"

-The current package is sufficient to replicate all numerical results in the paper.
+The current package is sufficient to replicate all empirical results in the paper.

 Documentation is provided [here]().
 ## Installation